subokita/Three.cpp/README.md

 ========
 This is an effort to port Three.js to OpenGL.
 The main idea is not to create the fastest 3D engine out there, but to create a 3D engine that's simple enough to instantiate, so that other field of computing could use it rapidly for prototyping.
 Thus reducing the unnecessary hoops for OpenGL newcomers when it comes to thing such as context creation, loading shaders, etc.

+I'm not a 3D programmer, I wanted to have a 3D library that I can use to show the results of SLAM / PTAM or Bundle Adjustment, while most sample codes out there use pre OpenGL 3.0 for visualization, and most of them implement their own 3D viewers.

 Current Progress
 ================
 Still very early, nothing can be shown yet, some of the math-related classes have already been implemented.